Teen Program Commencing March 2026

 • Plan-managed NDIS payments: Full payment required upon registration.

-1. Medicare Rebate – Participants may be eligible for a $49.05 rebate per session for up to 10 group sessions per year under Medicare.
-A Mental Health Treatment Plan (MHTP) from a GP or psychiatrist is required.
+1. Medicare Rebate – Participants may be eligible for a $68.30 rebate per session for up to 10 group sessions per year under Medicare.
+A current Mental Health Treatment Plan & referral from a GP or psychiatrist is required.

 • The gap-payment for Medicare group sessions contributes to the Medicare Safety Net, potentially reducing out-of-pocket costs.